ashtonmeuser/godot-wasm/README.md

 1. Zip the addons directory via `zip -FSr addons.zip addons`.
 This allows the addon to be conveniently distributed and imported into Godot.
 This zip file can be imported directly into Godot (see [Installation](https://github.com/ashtonmeuser/godot-wasm#installation)).

 If frequently iterating on the addon using a Godot project, it may help to create a symlink from the Godot project to the compiled addon via `ln -s RELATIVE_PATH_TO_ADDONS addons` from the root directory of your Godot project.

+## Known Issues

+1. No WASI binding are provided to the Wasm module.
+This means that the guest Wasm module has no access to the host machines filesystem, etc. Pros for this are simplicity and increased security.
+Cons include not being able to generate truly random numbers (without a workaround) or run Wasm modules created in ways that require WASI bindings e.g. [TinyGo](https://tinygo.org/docs/guides/webassembly/) (see relevant [issue](https://github.com/tinygo-org/tinygo/issues/3068)).
+1. No access to exported globals (see [roadmap](#Roadmap)).
+1. No access to imported functions (see [roadmap](#Roadmap)).
+1. No access to imported globals (see [roadmap](#Roadmap)).
+1. Only `int` and `float` return values are supported.
+While workarounds could be used, this limitation is because the only [concrete types supported by Wasm](https://webassembly.github.io/spec/core/syntax/types.html#number-types) are integers and floating point.

+## Relevant discussion

+There have been numerous discussions around modding/sandboxing support for Godot.
+Some of those are included below.

+- [Proposal](https://github.com/godotengine/godot-proposals/issues/5010): Implement a sandbox mode
+- [Proposal](https://github.com/godotengine/godot-proposals/issues/4642): Add a method to disallow using all global classes in a particular GDScript
+- [Pull Request](https://github.com/godotengine/godot/pull/61831): Added globals disabled feature to GDScript class

 ## Roadmap